 Connecting with students early and often — beginning in the freshman year — to provide robust and relevant academic and career advising services with the goal of preparing students to enter the professional or post-graduate world with the skills and experience beyond the traditional offerings of most colleges and universities

-Extending Living Learning Communities to more than 50% of the freshman class each year - giving students unprecedented access to faculty mentors, creating a smaller community within the University and built-in study groups, all while forging instant bonds to classmates
+Extending Living Learning Communities to more and more of the freshman class each year - giving students unprecedented access to faculty mentors, creating a smaller community within the University and built-in study groups, all while forging instant bonds to classmates

 Serving more freshmen than ever before through the Roger Williams University Experience (RWU XP) in an effort to ease the transition from high school to college.
 Each session of the 10-week course tackles different subjects ranging from financial literacy and campus involvement to team building and preparation for academic advising

-Introducing state-of-the-art technology through a partnership with Samsung which will reduce costs for students and the University, boost computing capacity across campus and allow computer labs to become collaborative learning spaces.
-This fall, rCloud makes its debut, as Samsung computing studio spaces and labs in the School of Architecture, Art and Historic Preservation and the School of Continuing Studies open their doors, bringing enhanced hardware and software, cost savings all around and a more collaborative student experience
+Introducing state-of-the-art technology through a partnership with Samsung which reduces costs for students and the University, boost computing capacity across campus and allows computer labs to become collaborative learning spaces. rCloud made its debut in 2013, as Samsung computing studio spaces and labs in the School of Architecture, Art and Historic Preservation and the School of Continuing Studies opened their doors, bringing enhanced hardware and software, cost savings all around and a more collaborative student experience

 Maintaining our status as an undergraduate-focused university.
 This point cannot be stressed enough.
 Roger Williams University is an undergraduate-focused institution.
 You will never find a teaching assistant in our classrooms, in our labs or in our discussion groups.
 Faculty members are in the classroom teaching from the most basic introductory class to the senior level thesis